Cosmian/kms/documentation/docs/pkcs11/cryhod.md

 ## Creating a RSA private key and Certificate to use with CRYHOD

-Create an RSA key with 2048 bits and the `disk-encryption` tag
+Create an RSA key with 2048 bits and the `disk-encryption` tag.
+This tag is the default tag searched.
+The value can be changed by setting the `COSMIAN_PKCS11_DISK_ENCRYPTION_TAG` environment value.

 ```powershell
 ckms.exe rsa keys create -s 2048 -t disk-encryption
 ```

 ```shell
           Public key unique identifier: ec572e57-eab0-481c-9393-805a11c12ac0